Commonwealth War Graves Commission: Inequalities in commemoration

 In 2016, the BBC reported that Colin Kerr, then CWGC publicity director, said that a total of 30,000 Indian soldiers are not named on the Basra Memorial in Iraq.
-Despite deceased white soldiers being named, only Indian officers were accorded with the honor.
+Despite deceased white soldiers being named, only Indian officers were accorded with the honour.
 The deaths of the non-commissioned men are commemorated by regiment but simply as "and 258 other Indian soldiers" or "and 272 other Indian soldiers."
-Kerr added that the commission knew their identities and had launched a project to find ways to publicize them both in India and Britain.
+Kerr added that the commission knew their identities and had launched a project to find ways to publicise them both in India and Britain.

 In April 2021, a special committee of the CWGC published a report on historical inequalities in commemoration, concerning "failures to properly commemorate black and Asian troops" after World War I. The report stated that up to 54,000 wartime casualties of "certain ethnic groups" did not receive the same remembrance treatment as white servicemen and another 350,000 military personnel recruited from east Africa and Egypt were not commemorated by name or even at all.
 A set of public statements by CWGC and the Special Committee on the issue and the next steps to be taken were published on the CWGC website, and the then defence secretary Ben Wallace made an official apology in the House of Commons.

+In 2026, it was announced that the names of 9,909 British Indian Army servicemen were to be added to the Commonwealth War Graves Commission casualty database.
+The information is based on post war records collected from the towns and villages of Punjab.
+25% of the newly recorded dead soldiers were Sikhs, a further 25% were Hindu, and c.
+40% were Muslim.